 Tips for Making a Chocolate Zucchini Cake

 But for all you “normal” zucchini loving folks out there, I promise this is one marvelous cake.

 - It does not have the chocolate intensity of some of my other creations, but it is super moist and tender.
 Again, I took this to a group of my girlfriends to get their opinions.
 They unanimously praised this chocolate zucchini Bundt cake with chocolate chips.
 I sent slices home with nearly everyone.

-- I’d suggest making it in a classic Bundt pan, though, instead of one like mine.
-The chocolate chips tend to stick and so the simpler profile works best.
+- I’d suggest making it in a classic Bundt pan=.
+The chocolate chips tend can stick and so the simpler profile works best.